eclipse-keyple/keyple-website/content/learn/user-guide/standalone-application.md

 {{< figure src="/media/learn/user-guide/standalone-application/Sequence_ImportExportScenario.svg" caption="Import/Export card selection scenario - Use case for lightweight client terminals" numbered="true" >}}

 {{% callout note %}}
+**Important information regarding `CardSelectionScenarioJsonString`!**

-Please note that the way to retrieve the export of the prepared card selection scenario is completely up to the user.
+Keyple does not provide support for retrieving the export of the card selection scenario.
+It is up to the client to define the most appropriate way to retrieve it, depending on the context.
+{{% /callout %}}

+{{% callout note %}}
+**Important information regarding `ProcessedCardSelectionScenarioJsonString`!**

+By mutual agreement with the server, the client may transmit the `ProcessedCardSelectionScenarioJsonString` data when calling the "Execute Remote Service" function.
+This data can be included in either the `initialCardContent` or `inputData` field.

+In both cases, it must be encapsulated within an object recognized by the server.
 {{% /callout %}}

 <br>